For scholarship holders – Postdoc

 If you are informed in April via e-mail that you have been granted a scholarship, the Foundation will need a few more details from you so that payments can be made.

 Log in to your account in the online application system, via the button below.
 Follow the link “Your application for a scholarship has been granted, click here to proceed”.

 Control the draft Payment Plan and Reporting Plan that have been set up for you there.
+They can be viewed in the confirmation letter.
 These draft plans are based on the start and end dates of the scholarship year specified in your application, and on the foundation’s rules of a maximum of two payments during a scholarship year, of which the second payment is conditional on an approved status report.

 Make sure that at the start of the scholarship payments you will be in place to start your postdoc project.

 If changes need to be made to your Payment Plan or Reporting Plan, notify the administrator by e-mail firstname.lastname@example.org and ask for a revised plan.
 Note that the scholarship may begin to be lifted no earlier than May of the year in wich the application was submitted and granted and at the latest begin in April next year.
 If project start is planned or postponed until later than April next year, the scholarship expires and instead a new application will be required during the next year’s application period; January/February of the following year.

 - Enter the details of the bank account where you want your scholarship payments to be deposited in the relevant fields in the online application system.